Skip to content

 TL;DR

-This paper proposes a "silk-weaving"-inspired mesh tokenization algorithm that provides a canonical topological framework through vertex layering and ordering, guaranteeing manifoldness, watertightness, normal consistency, and part-awareness in generated meshes while achieving state-of-the-art compression efficiency.
+A mesh tokenization algorithm inspired by "silk weaving" is proposed.
+It provides a canonical topological framework through vertex layering and ordering, ensuring manifoldness, watertightness, normal consistency, and part-awareness of generated meshes while achieving SOTA compression efficiency.

 Background & Motivation

-Auto-regressive mesh generation has emerged as an important direction in 3D content creation.
-However, existing methods (MeshAnything v2, EdgeRunner, BPT, DeepMesh) treat meshes as simple collections of triangles without awareness of global topological structure, leading to:
+Auto-regressive mesh generation is a significant direction in recent 3D content creation.
+However, existing methods (MeshAnything v2, EdgeRunner, BPT, DeepMesh) treat meshes as simple collections of triangular faces and lack awareness of global topological structures, leading to:

-Inability to guarantee watertightness: Generated meshes contain holes, hindering downstream applications such as 3D printing and physical simulation.
+Inability to guarantee watertightness: Generations contain holes, affecting applications like 3D printing and physical simulation.

-Inconsistent normal orientation: Flipped face normals produce rendering artifacts.
+Inconsistent normal directions: Flipped face normals cause rendering artifacts.

-Non-manifold topology: Local patch-based methods (BPT, DeepMesh) cannot guarantee manifold topology.
+Non-manifold topology: Local patch methods (BPT, DeepMesh) cannot guarantee manifold properties.

-Core Contribution: The first mesh tokenization algorithm that simultaneously guarantees manifoldness, watertightness detection, normal consistency, and part-awareness.
+Core Contribution: The first mesh tokenization algorithm that simultaneously ensures manifoldness, watertightness detection, normal consistency, and part-awareness.

 Method